 During 2020 our activities included creating a new stakeholder management and corporate affairs function, strengthening our supervision of audit firms to promote better audit quality, undertaking work to promote a more resilient audit market and setting up a competition policy team.
-We look forward to receiving the Government's proposals for the role ARGA will play in ensuring appropriate choice and resilience in that market in due course.
+The Government has put forward proposals for the role ARGA will play in ensuring appropriate choice and resilience in that market.
 As we move out of the transition period following the UK's exit from the EU, we are also supporting the set-up and staffing of the UK's independent Endorsement Board for IFRS.